pimeys/tokio_quiz/README.md

 response value, or `NotReady` and the future should be called again later to check the status.
 You can call poll only until a value is returned.

+Futures 0.1 is the version to use.
+0.2 never went anywhere and is abandoned.
+The 0.3 version works only with nightly rust.

 You can always call `.wait()` from the future to execute it immediately and block the current thread.